viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

   {{<gif webm_src="/tutorials/build-a-mock-robot/joint-changes.webm" mp4_src="/tutorials/build-a-mock-robot/joint-changes.mp4" alt="A terminal window with 'python3 index.py' being run, then a list of four values is printed each second to the terminal.
 On the left side is the mock arm from the Control tab of the Viam app.
 As the joint positions are updated in the terminal from the left, you can see that the joint positions are updated in realtime on the Viam app.">}}
 </div>

-## Configure your robot's mock sub-part
+## Configure your machine's mock sub-part

-Now that you have your `fake` robotic arm, board, and motor working, add a `fake` motor sub-part to your robot.
+Now that you have your `fake` robotic arm, board, and motor working, add a `fake` motor sub-part to your machine.
 Imagine for the purpose of this tutorial that the `fake` motor we are adding controls a conveyor belt in front of your mock arm on an assembly line.

 ### What is a sub-part?